-Studying for the GRE can be a daunting task, but in this article, I am going to guide you through a comparison of two of the best options on the market.
-If you’re looking for some more detailed information, be sure to check my pages for both Kaplan and the Princeton Review, as well as my comparison of these courses against all the top GRE courses on the market.
+Studying for the GRE certainly isn’t easy, but to make the testing process a little more manageable, we’re going to guide you through a comparison of two of the best GRE test prep options on the market.
+If you’re looking for some more detailed information, be sure to read our in-depth reviews for both Kaplan and The Princeton Review, as well as our comparison of these courses against all the top GRE courses on the market.
 So, who’s the best?
 Well, let’s ring in Round 1!

-For the initial price comparison, I’ll look at the standard Self-Paced and Live Online test prep options offered by both Kaplan and Princeton Review.
-But keep in mind that each of the platforms offers their own unique add-ons and specialty packages, which I will discuss in detail below.
+For the initial price comparison, we’ll look at the standard self-paced and live online test prep options offered by both Kaplan and The Princeton Review.
+Keep in mind that each of the platforms offers its own unique add-ons and specialty packages, which we’ll discuss in detail below.

 Winner: Princeton Review